apartresearch/.github/profile/README.md

 ## Hi there 👋

-A\*part research is an organization helping us reach benevolent AGI.
+Apart research is an organization helping us reach benevolent AGI.

 <!--